Consolidated Accounts, Done Right for UK Groups

 Do you actually need to consolidate?

 Not every parent must produce group accounts.
-We assess the small-group exemption (turnover, balance sheet total and employee tests measured net or gross across the group), and check whether you are excluded because the group is ineligible, for example if a member is a traded or regulated entity.
+Section 399 of the Companies Act 2006 sets the requirement, but exemptions exist.
+We assess the small-group exemption (the turnover, balance sheet total and employee tests measured net or gross across the group, met for two consecutive financial years), check whether a higher parent already consolidates you under the intermediate parent exemption (sections 400 and 401), and confirm you are not an ineligible group, for example where a member is a traded or regulated entity.
 Where a valid exemption applies we prepare individual accounts only and document the reasoning, so you do not pay for consolidation you do not need.

 • 02